encukou/gillcup/docs/source/introduction.rst

 The Gillcup core is only concerned with animations; it's not tied to any particular graphics library.
-The gillcup-graphics package includes a more accessible demo and a tutorial.
+The gillcup_graphics_ package includes a more accessible demo and a tutorial.

 The Project